Federal Criminal Defense Attorney in Raleigh

 Substantial assistance deals are delicate matters.
 If the deal falls through, you could wind up giving away information against yourself and suffer the maximum penalty.
 Be represented by a skilled attorney, who can negotiate on your behalf.
 Never talk without representation.

 Federal charges are a very serious matter.
 Act now to preserve your freedom.
 Contact a skilled Raleigh federal defense lawyer who is both experienced in the U.S. District Courthouse and dedicated to fighting for your rights.
 When results matter, contact federal defense attorney David Coolidge.
 At the Coolidge Law Firm, our attorneys are licensed in the Eastern District of North Carolina.
-Call us today at (919) 239-8448 for a free consultation so we can begin working to protect your rights.
+Call us today at (919) 239-8448 or fill out the contact form below for a free consultation so we can begin working to protect your rights.
 We will never stop fighting for you.
+We serve Raleigh, Cary, Apex, Garner, Wake Forest, Durham, Morrisville, and surrounding areas.